 National Safety and Quality Health Service Standard 4 – Medication Safety

 The second edition of the NSQHS Standards was released in November 2017.
 Assessment to the second edition will commence from January 2019.

 The Medication Safety Standard is intended to ensure clinicians are competent to safely prescribe, dispense and administer appropriate medicines and to monitor medicine use.
-It is also intended to ensure consumers are informed about medicines and understand their individual medicine needs and risks.
+It is also intended to ensure consumers are informed about medicines and understand their individual

 Clinical governance and quality improvement to support medication management

 Organisation-wide systems are used to support and promote safety for procuring, supplying, storing, compounding, manufacturing, prescribing, dispensing, administering and monitoring the effects of medicines.